subamanis/mezura/README.md

 --save
     One argument as the file name (whitespace allowed, without an extension, case-insensitive)

-    If we plan to run the program many times for a project, it can be bothersome to specify, all the flags every time, especially if they contain a lot of target and exclude dirs for example.
-    That's why you can specify all the flags once, and add this command to save them as a configuration file.
-If you specify a '--dirs' command, it will save the absolute version of the specified path in the config file, otherwise, no path will be specified.

     Doing so, will run the program and also create a .txt configuration file, inside 'data/config/' with the specified name, that can later be loaded with the --load command.